sirex/pycon.lt/content/pages/2017/about.rst

 Place
 =====

-PyConLT will be held at Kaunas University of Technology Faculty of Informatics.
+PyConLT will be held at Kaunas University of Technology.
 The Faculty of Informatics carries out research in informatics and plays a central role in our modern information society.